AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 {{limited-availability-release-note}}

 After creating a project with [!DNL Amazon Marketing Cloud] ([!DNL AMC]), you can create measurement reports covering campaigns that have already run.
 The **[!UICONTROL Measure]** tab is part of your AMC project alongside the [**[!UICONTROL Discover]** tab](../discover.md), and becomes available after the **[!UICONTROL Discover]** tab has finished processing your campaign data.
-Use these reports to evaluate how effectively your Amazon Ads reached your audience and, if you track conversion events, whether those impressions drove measurable customer actions.
-No additional data upload is required; campaign and conversion event data is sourced automatically from your [!DNL AMC] instance (the [!DNL AMC] clean room environment linked to your Amazon Advertising account) via background queries that run when the project is created.
+Use these reports to evaluate how effectively your [!DNL Amazon Ads] reached your audience and, if you track conversion events, whether those impressions drove measurable customer actions.
+No additional data upload is required; campaign and conversion event data is sourced automatically from your [!DNL AMC] instance (the [!DNL AMC] clean room environment linked to your [!DNL Amazon Advertising] account) via background queries that run when the project is created.

 >[!IMPORTANT]
 >
->The **[!UICONTROL Measure]** tab is only visible after the background data setup queries that discover your campaign and conversion data from your [!DNL AMC] instance have completed.
-This process can take up to 24 hours.
+>The **[!UICONTROL Measure]** tab is only visible after the background data setup queries have completed, which can take up to 24 hours.
 If the tab is still not visible after 24 hours, refer to the [Troubleshooting](#troubleshooting) section.

 ## Prerequisites {#prerequisites}